jgiere/Schedule.js/README.md

 Schedule.js
 ===========

-A tiny library to generate and search a list.
+A tiny library to generate and search through a list.